santhosh19-98/Retail-SQL-Sales-Analysis/README.md

  #Screenshot

-All screenshots used in this project are available here:
+All screenshots used in this project are availble in screenshots folder

 * Key Insights